-Pursuant to Section 10-287i of the Connecticut General Statutes, the State of Connecticut will provide proportional progress payments for eligible school construction expenses on projects approved after July 1, 1996 for eligible construction costs during project construction.
+Under the new program, the State of Connecticut will make proportional progress payments for eligible construction costs during project construction.
 The State grant will be paid directly to the municipality after it submits its request for progress payments, and accordingly, the municipality will issue its bonds only for its share of project costs.